TU-Coding-Outreach-Group/cog_summer_workshops_2022/rsa/README.md

 __**Content Editor:**__ Haroon Popal

-**WARNING: THIS WORKSHOP IS UNDER CONSTRUCTION, CHANGES WILL BE MADE LATER**

 ## Description
 Representational similarity analysis (RSA) is a newer analytic technique that can be used for both neural and behavioral data and is great for exploring high-dimensional data or comparing data across different modalities.